 Becoming embroiled in food production scandals can break a business, closing it down for good.
 By having CCTV cameras monitoring areas such as food production lines, food storage areas, decontamination rooms and packaging processes, you instantly demonstrate commitment to quality and compliance.

 Unfortunately deceptive practices do still occur in the food production industry.
-The latest major scandal was the inclusion of horse meat in many production lines discovered in 2013.
+The latest major scandal was the inclusion of horse meat in many production lines in 2013.
 Installing CCTV encourages customer confidence and ensure you are compliant with the latest CCTV regulations.
-Also, should any food contamination issues occur, footage can be quickly accessed to pinpoint the cause.
+Also, should any food contamination issues occur, you can quickly access footage to pinpoint the cause.

-Utilising intelligent video analytics, food factories can automatically identify production errors without relying on humans, and ensure decontamination processes are being followed.
+Utilising intelligent video analytics, food factories can automatically identify production errors without relying on humans, and also monitor decontamination processes.

-With many manufacturers supplying the major supermarkets, production costs need to be kept to a minimum to meet price-driven demands.
-Intelligent video systems can monitor production rates, identify areas of concern and improvement, and automatically spot production line errors.
+With many manufacturers supplying the major supermarkets, keeping production costs to a minimum helps to meet price-driven demands.
+Consequently, intelligent video systems can monitor production rates, identify areas of concern and improvement, and automatically spot production line errors.